ismferd/Wall-e/README.md

-# MrCleaner (In progress)
+# Wall-e(In progress)
-Tool for delete cloudFormations... if it is not in the dustlist
+Tool for delete AWS objects... if it is not in the dustlist